Ken Venturi: Personal life

-Honors

-In 2004, after some controversy, a Golden Palm Star on the Palm Springs, California, Walk of Stars was dedicated to Venturi.
-In 2013, he was inducted into the World Golf Hall of Fame in the lifetime achievement category.

 Death

 Venturi died two days after his 82nd birthday, in Rancho Mirage, California, on May 17, 2013.
 He had been hospitalized for two months for a spinal infection, pneumonia, and an intestinal infection.
 Venturi is survived by his third wife Kathleen, two sons, Matthew and Tim and four adult grandchildren Peter, Andrew, Sara and Gianna.
 He was buried at the Forest Lawn Cemetery in Cathedral City, California.